Table of Contents

 Always keep a copy of your divorce decree with your other important paperwork.
 Go over it periodically to ensure that everything you have agreed to is being done.
 If you find that your ex-spouse is not complying, or you find out that he or she has lied about something, immediately go to your attorney.
 He or she will be able to tell you if your case has gone over the statute of limitations for reopening your case.

 Never try to go at it alone.
 A skilled attorney will be able to write up a motion and present your case to the judge.
 Since every state is different, your attorney will know what the laws in your state about statute of limitations are.
-If you do not have an attorney, or are looking for one, please contact us online or give us a call at (480) 467-4348 to speak with our family law team.

 Make Sure Everything is Covered Before the Divorce is Finalized